Long Island Legal Separation Attorneys

 Legal separation might be necessary for certain couples to protect their rights and/or interests in the event one or both spouses:

 - Would like to take a brief separation from each other to work out issues

 - Would like to maintain medical benefits, Social Security benefits, and/or a pension

 - Want to be mindful of their child(ren)

 The main difference between legal separation and divorce is that a divorce formally ends your marriage.
 You can remarry or live your life as a single person.
 When you obtain a legal separation, you are still legally married to your spouse.
 You cannot remarry and you still have the right to inherit from one another.
 Legal separation also requires that you stop living with your spouse for an agreed amount of time.

 You and your spouse can be separated for however long makes sense to you both.
 If you would like to divorce later, both you and your spouse must have lived apart under your agreement for at least 1 year.

 Call Our Firm to Find a Lawyer You can Trust

-Contact the offices of Samuelson Hause & Samuelson, LLP today to learn more about the benefits of legal separation.
+Contact the offices of Samuelson Hause PLLC today to learn more about the benefits of legal separation.
 Our attorneys have helped countless Long Island residents pursue the best options for their situation.
-We can help you request or litigate for a legal separation in New York, or we can help you commence a divorce proceeding if that is what you believe to be best for you.
-Contact our firm at your earliest convenience to get started today.